-CyberGhost is equipped with one of the vastest quantities of servers out there - over 6,000 in 110+ countries at last count.
+CyberGhost is equipped with one of the vastest quantities of servers out there - around 8,000 in 110+ countries at last count.
 That does sometimes mean that speeds aren't up to the same pace as, say those of ExpressVPN.
 But you can discover all this for yourself with CyberGhost's generous 45-day money back guarantee - one of the lengthiest VPN free trials (opens in new tab) on offer.

 But what if I just want the best overall VPN?

 It's always nice to save money and know that you've bagged a bargain, but sometimes it's also worth investing in the very best.
-One look at our guide to the best VPN services will show that the current market-leader is ExpressVPN.
+One look at our guide to the very best VPNs will show that the current market-leader is ExpressVPN.

 There are multifarious reasons why this is the case (check out our ridiculously in-depth ExpressVPN review (opens in new tab) to discover them all), but it boils down to the obvious things - the super fast connection speeds even to far away servers, the robust no-logging security, the incredible 24/7 customer support to get you out of the tightest binds, the sheer simplicity to use...the list goes on.

-And although it can't boast the best cheap VPN prices, ExpressVPN does at least offer TechRadar readers 49% off the normal cost when you sign up for a year, as well as an extra three months FREE! (opens in new tab) Plus, you can give it a try for 30 days and cancel at any time to get a full refund.
+And although it can't boast the best cheap VPN prices, ExpressVPN does at least offer TechRadar readers 49% off the monthly rolling cost when you sign up for a year, including an extra three months FREE! (opens in new tab) Plus, you can give it a try for 30 days and cancel at any time to get a full refund.

 What's more, ExpressVPN has now made the deal sweeter still by throwing in a whole year of unlimited cloud backup from trusted brand Backblaze absolutely free of charge.